joshua-nugent/joshua-nugent.github.io/README.md

 # Josh Nugent

-I am a PhD student in Biostatistics at the University of Massachusetts in Amherst, studying causal inference (with [Laura Balzer](https://www.balzerlab.com/)) and cluster-randomized trials (with [Ken Kleinman](https://www.kleinman.science/)).
+I am a PhD student in Biostatistics at the University of Massachusetts in Amherst, researching causal inference (with [Laura Balzer](https://www.balzerlab.com/)) and cluster-randomized trials (with [Ken Kleinman](https://www.kleinman.science/)).

-Before enetering the PhD program, I was a high school math teacher (and chainsaw safety enthusiast) for 8 years.
+Before entering the PhD program, I was a high school math teacher (and chainsaw safety enthusiast) for 8 years.
 <br/>
 <br/>
 <br/>